douxing365/cse15l-lab-reports/lab_report3.md

    	 }
      }
 # Briefly describe why the fix addresses the issue：
 The previous code fails because it overwrites elements of the array before swapping them, resulting in the loss of original values.
-By only iterating through half of the array and using a temporary variable to hold the value of elements during the swap, the issue is resolved, ensuring a correct reversal of the array.<br>adsfas
+By only iterating through half of the array and using a temporary variable to hold the value of elements during the swap, the issue is resolved, ensuring a correct reversal of the array.<br>

+## Part 2 - Researching Commands
+1. `-mtime`
+   -